What do you think when you make errors in Greek?

 Which means that going back to the basics in another language can affect our self esteem.

 When I make a mistake, I tend to blush and avoid eye contact.
-Some people get frustrated to the point they get agitated or even appear offended.
-Others start self-blaming.

 Do you see yourself in any of the above?